abhicsng007/AIWEX/README.md

 - [Theia integration](docs/theia-integration.md) explains the optional isolated browser workbench.

-## How I used Codex
+## How GPT helped me

-I built AIWEX from scratch through multiple Codex conversations using GPT-5.6 Terra as a development collaborator.
-Codex helped me move from the original idea to a working Next.js product: designing the workplace simulation, implementing onboarding and role-based collaboration, building the workspace and pull-request workflow, strengthening private runs and server-side validation, troubleshooting integration and UI issues, testing builds, and writing project documentation.
+> **Built with GPT-5.6 Terra (Codex)** — AIWEX was developed from scratch through
+> multiple Codex conversations with GPT as a development collaborator.

+GPT helped me move from the original idea to a working Next.js product:

+- **Design** — workplace simulation structure and learning experience
+- **Implementation** — onboarding, role-based collaboration, workspace, and pull-request workflow
+- **Hardening** — private runs, server-side validation, and reliable local demos
+- **Debugging** — integration issues, UI problems, and build failures
+- **Documentation** — project docs, learner guides, and this README

 I used Codex as a partner for exploration, implementation, debugging, and review—not as an unexamined code generator.
 I retained ownership of the product